-AKU; Alcaptonuria; Homogentisic acid oxidase deficiency; Alcaptonuric ochronosis
+AKU; Alkaptonuria; Homogentisic acid oxidase deficiency; Alkaptonuric ochronosis

 Alkaptonuria is a rare condition in which a person's urine turns a dark brownish-black color when exposed to air.
 Alkaptonuria is part of a group of conditions known as an inborn error of metabolism.